 A head net combined with a wide-brimmed hat can protect you both from insect bites and the sun.

 If you don’t wear a head net, you will have to apply DEET or some similar repellent to your face, ears, and neck every few hours.
 Which seems better to you?

 Benefits of Mosquito Head Nets and Hats

 Mosquito head nets offer you protection without having to apply insect repellents to your skin.
-They offer a comfortable solution to the problem of biting insects without having the constraint of having to apply an insect repellent every few hours.
+They provide a comfortable solution to the problem of biting insects without having the constraint of having to use an insect repellent every few hours.

 An insect head net can protect your face and neck from insect bites.
 It can also stop insects from flying near your head and getting into your eyes and mouth.

 A repellent hat will provide your head with protection, but you are still recommended to put a repellent on any bare skin.

 As an Amazon Associate, we earn from qualifying purchases.

 Repellent hats can give you some protection from mosquitoes, but it will still be necessary to apply repellents such as DEET or Picaridin to your skin.
 The repellent hats are treated with an insecticide, permethrin, that will repel and kill mosquitoes and other insects.
 Several manufacturers make insect repellent clothes; the best known is probably Insect Shield.

 You can treat the hats or other clothes yourself by buying a permethrin spray.
 The treatment is effective for 60 days.
 If you don’t want to deal with spraying the chemicals yourself, you can purchase pretreated clothes or hats.
 The treatment on pretreated hats should last for the lifetime of the hat.